 There’s a decent range of apps available for Fitbit’s operating system, but it’s nowhere near the selection you would get with an Android or Apple smartwatch.

-- Audio Prompts Receive Audio Prompts from Your Connected Smartphone That Include Laps and Lap Times.
-Smartwatch Mode:...
+- Audio Prompts: Receive Audio Prompts from Your Connected Smartphone That Include Laps and Lap Times.
+Smartwatch Mode: Up...

 You probably know Garmin mostly as a manufacturer of navigational devices for cars.
 However, that technology translates surprisingly well into a successful smartwatch.